xyeres/oop-game-v2/README.md

 To test:
 - Use the app on [GitHub Pages](https://xyeres.github.io/oop-game-v2/)
-- Download files and open index.html in your browser.
+- Or download files and open index.html in your browser.

 Additional features include:
 - More robust key bindings, making sure that any non-alpha key strokes are ignored via regex and key code bindings.